26 Mar

 Pensioners under point 1 who were already registered for self-assessment in the tax year 16/17 were expected to be moved to the simple assessment regime from tax year 18/19 onwards.

-Instead of requesting customers individually to file in their tax return with unnecessary information.
+Instead of requesting customers individually to file their tax returns with unnecessary information.
 HMRC utilizes pre-existing data to estimate the amount of tax owed.
-Individual customers who have complex tax affairs and are filing Self Assessment returns regularly will continue to benefit from a revamped process in the future.
+Individual customers who have complex tax affairs and are filing Self-assessment returns regularly will continue to benefit from a revamped process in the future.
 Therefore, you will only be requested for information required to evaluate their tax, benefits and credits.
 However, other information will be completed automatically by HMRC.

 What happens next?

 HMRC is planning to use the simple assessment only in the simplest of situations for now.
-However, HMRC will release it for more complex cases together with the planned improvements to the personal tax account.
-HMRC will send out worked calculations showing tax due in writing to relevant taxpayers from September 2017 onwards.
-If you receive a new Simple Assessment (PA302 or an informal tax calculation (P800).
-Moreover, you need to be well-informed about the entire procedure in advance.
+However, HMRC will release it for more complex cases together with the planned improvements to theย personal tax account.
+HMRC will send out work calculations showing tax due in writing to relevant taxpayers from September 2017 onwards if you receive a new Simple Assessment (PA302 or an informal tax calculation (P800).
+Moreover, you need to be well-informed about the entire procedure in advance.ย

 The Simple Assessment letter will hold the following information: